 One of the reasons this advance is exciting is that some numerical analysts have claimed that "'all' effective and fast iterative [numerical] methods are forms (perhaps very disguised) of Newton's method."
-However, there is an important difference between the dataflow-analysis and numerical-analysis contexts: when Newton's method is used in numerical-analysis problems, commutativity of multiplication is relied on to rearrange an expression of the form "aXb+cXd" into "(ab+cd)X." Equations with such expressions correspond to path problems described by regular languages.
-In contrast, when Newton's method is used for interprocedural dataflow analysis, the "multiplication" operation involves function composition, and hence is non-commutative: "aXb+cXd" cannot be rearranged into "(ab+cd)X." Equations with such expressions correspond to path problems described by regular languages.
-In contrast, when Newton's method is used for interprocedural dataflow analysis, the "multiplication" operation involves function composition, and hence is non-commutative: "aXb+cXd" cannot be rearranged into "(ab+cd)X." Equations with such expressions correspond to path problems described by linear context-free languages (LCFLs).
+However, there is an important difference between the dataflow-analysis and numerical-analysis contexts: when Newton's method is used on numerical-analysis problems, multiplicative commutativity is relied on to rearrange expressions of the form "c X + X d" into "(c + d) X." Such equations correspond to path problems described by regular languages.
+In contrast, when Newton's method is used for interprocedural dataflow analysis, the "multiplication" operation involves function composition, and hence is non-commutative: "c X + X d" cannot be rearranged into "(c + d) X." Such equations correspond to path problems described by linear context-free languages (LCFLs).